Dr Belinda Nedjai

 Email: firstname.lastname@example.orgTelephone: 020 7882 7893Room Number: William Harvey Heart Centre, 2nd Floor

-As Senior Research Fellow, I lead the Molecular Epidemiology (MEL) research team.
+As Senior Lecturer in Molecular Epidemiology and Director of the Molecular Epidemiology Laboratory, I lead the Molecular Epidemiology (MEL) research team.
 I hold a PhD in genetics and functional genomics from Queen Mary, Bart’s and The London School of Medicine and a Master degree in Cellular and molecular physiopathology obtained from University Pierre et Marie Curie (Paris VI) in Paris, France.
 The combination of strong research background in functional genomics and inflammation with 5 years of strategy consulting as Head of genetics for GeneU a start-up company has given me unique insight into the commercial applications of next generation sequencing technologies.
 I conducted research for 8 years at Imperial College London as post-doctoral researcher and then research Fellow.
 Through the years, I developed an extensive knowledge in the functional genomics and the functional consequences of single nucleotide polymorphism (SNP) on various inflammatory disorders with strong inflammatory components.
 At Imperial I successfully managed to spin out a company from one of my research project: GeneU.
 I then spent 5 years at GeneU as head of the genetic research where I created a relationship database merging genomics data with observational data (lifestyle) and biomarkers to recommend specific ingredients to relieve inflammation in skin cancer patient and healthy participants.
 I patented my concept (UK patent GB20110021917).
 This project merged genetics and epidemiologic knowledge to bioengineering to identify biomarkers.

 Future research will include discovery of biomarkers for early detection of epithelial cancer using a Pan cancer approach.
 We have already identified a few methylation biomarkers able to predict cancer at early stage in several epithelial cancers.
 We would to improve our classifiers using our multi-omics NGS approach.
 Another aim would be to refine such biomarkers in various ethnics groups to increase the early detection potential.